-Many organisations struggle to provide just a simple transparency with cost of IT.
+Many organisations struggle to provide just a simple transparency to cost of IT.
 Just reflect a little over questions like:

 - What is the border of IT? (if IT is being used outside of the IT department, which is likely what happens most places) – then what share is the bill of IT?